 In November 2023, the Company entered into an aircraft dry lease agreement with a company owned by Patrick Zalupski, our President, Chief Executive Officer, and Chairman of the Board (the "Aircraft Agreement").

-The Aircraft Agreement provides the Company access to an airplane owned by Mr. Zalupski on a non-exclusive basis at a fixed monthly rate for an annually set number of hours.
+The Aircraft Agreement provides the Company access to an airplane owned by Mr. Zalupski on a non-exclusive basis at a fixed monthly lease rate plus allocable variable costs per hour, not to exceed a per-hour cap in the aggregate on a lease year basis.
 The Aircraft Agreement has an eight-year term, which is automatically extended for up to two successive one-year periods unless terminated by either party.
 Mr. Zalupski's entity, PZ Global, LLC, has separately contracted with a non-affiliated aviation management entity to provide aircraft-related services.
-The Company incurred \$1.3 million in expenses related to the use of the airplane during the year ended December 31, 2023, inclusive of one-time set-up and other costs incurred prior to the commencement of the Aircraft Agreement, included in selling, general and administrative expense on the Consolidated Statement of Comprehensive Income.
-The Company paid approximately \$0.8 million for executive travel on such aircraft in 2023 and placed a refundable deposit of \$0.8 million.
+For the years ended December 31, 2024 and 2023, the Company incurred \$4.8 million and \$1.3 million in expenses, respectively, related to the use of the airplane.
+For the year ended December 31, 2023, expenses were inclusive of one-time set-up and other costs incurred prior to the commencement of the Aircraft Agreement.
+All expenses were included in selling, general and administrative expense on the Consolidated Statement of Comprehensive Income.
 On certain occasions, Mr. Zalupski may be accompanied by guests when using such aircraft, and certain of our other personnel may also use such aircraft for business travel.
-See the section entitled "Executive Compensation-Corporate Aircraft Policy" for information.
+See the section entitled "Executive Compensation-Corporate Aircraft Policy" for additional information.

-Home Sales to Related Persons
+Home Sales, Mortgage Lending and Title Services to Related Persons

-Under our policy, all employees of Dream Finders are eligible for a discount on home sales, as well as friends and family members of employees.
-Management maintains a listing of all employee sales, and friends and family members sales.
-As long as the discount on each sale complies with the Company's policy, sales to employees, friends and family members do not require preapproval by the Audit Committee.
+Under our policy, all employees and non-employee directors of Dream Finders, as well as their friends and family members, are eligible for discounts on home sales, mortgages and title services.
+Management maintains a listing of all home sales, mortgage and title services activities involving employees, non-employee directors, friends and family members.
+As long as the discounts related to home sales, mortgage incentives and title services comply with the Company's policy, sales to employees, non-employee directors, friends and family members do not require pre-approval by the Audit Committee.